aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 ### ARM64 Support

-Instance types with `ARM64` architecture are supported in both managed nodegroup and self-managed nodegroup.
-Simply specify the `instanceType` and the latest Amazon Linux 2 AMI for ARM64 will be selected.
+Instance types with `ARM64` architecture are supported in both managed nodegroup and self-managed capacity.
+Simply specify an ARM64 `instanceType` (such as `m6g.medium`), and the latest
+Amazon Linux 2 AMI for ARM64 will be automatically selected.

 ```ts
 // create a cluster with a default managed nodegroup